janviah/COVID19NPIEuropeSecondWave/README.md

-# COVID19NPIEuropeSecondWave contains datasets describing the non-pharameutical interventions implemented during the second wave of SARS-CoV-2 in Europe
+# COVID19NPIEuropeSecondWave contains a dataset describing the non-pharameutical interventions implemented during the second wave of SARS-CoV-2 in Europe

 ---